thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 - You can manage the configuration settings and secrets of your applications without rebuilding containers.
 Configuration maps store these settings in a way that decouples them from the pods and containers using them.
-Application secrets can include any configuration setting that must be kept private, such as user names, passwords, and service endpoints.
+Application secrets can include any configuration setting that must be kept private, such as usernames, passwords, and service endpoints.

 ### **Operators**
 - Operators are packaged Kubernetes applications that bring the knowledge of application lifecycles into the Kubernetes cluster.
 Applications packaged as Operators use the Kubernetes API to update the cluster's state by reacting to changes in the application state.

-Because of its versatility, Kubernetes can solve the same problems in different ways depending on need and opinions evolving, because of this, into differents distributions based on:
+Because of its versatility, Kubernetes can solve the same problems in different ways depending on need and opinions evolving, because of this, into different distributions based on:

 - <ins>The target size of the cluster</ins>: from small single-node clusters to large scale clusters of hundreds of thousands of nodes.